HubSpot/slack-client/README.md

 ## Overview

 An asychronous HTTP client wrapping Slack's [RPC-style web api](https://api.slack.com/web).
 Provides an extensible API with builder-style parameters and responses, allowing you to focus on your interactions with users, rather than your interactions with Slack.
+Notably, we:

+* Implement most (if not all) of Slack's [web API](https://api.slack.com/web), and actively maintain this project
+* Provide per-method in-memory rate limiting so you don't have to worry about overwhelming slack from a single process
+* Expose highly configurable hooks to allow filtering and debugging in an extensible way

 ## Usage